 This is the only chipped timing race in the Shenandoah Valley that lets you pick your charity and your distance.
-Don't forget to choose Harrisonburg Downtown Renaissance when you sign up!
+Charities benefiting from this year's run include: Scholars' Latino Initiative (SLI), FairField Center, and, yours truly, Harrisonburg Downtown Renaissance.

-12:00pm: Reading of the Declaration of Independence (at Court Square)
+12pm: Reading of the Declaration of Independence (on Court Square)

 Make sure you have a ticket for the biggest raffle in the Shenandoah Valley!
-You can win cars, cash, vacations and more as one prize will be drawn every 5 minutes for four hours.
+You can win cars, cash, vacations and more!
+One winning ticket will be drawn every 5 minutes for four hours.
 See the full list of prizes!

 1:00pm-9:00pm: Kids' Zone